Settings

 Like Google has a lot of features to avoid other people from logging into your account.
 That doesn't mean they don't track your activities and centrally log it.

-• tonyedgecombe a year ago
+• tonyedgecombe 2 years ago

 >They still run a very large ad network.